dianewoodbridge/target_recipe_project/README.md

 Descriptions are provided in a brief and concise manner.
 For more details, please refer to the code file comments.
 The API has the following classes and functionalities that are implemented in the associated python files:

 1. **recipe_loading.py**
-Loads the recipe json file and tabularises the ingredients, required quantity, and the kitchen gadgets to be sued as an input in the further processes.
+<br>Loads the recipe json file and tabularises the ingredients, required quantity, and the kitchen gadgets to be sued as an input in the further processes.</br>
 *Import Requirements: requests, json, re, pandas, numpy*

 2. **pattern_search.py**